- Sophie Wessex wanted a 'bigger role in The Firm' it's been claimed by a royal expert.

 - The Countess of Wessex is said to have been overshadowed by senior royals which meant her work was often overlooked.

-The countess of Wessex, who is married to Prince Edward, Earl of Wessex, has been hailed a 'rising star' who is set to pave her royal path in 2021.
+The Countess of Wessex, who is married to Prince Edward, Earl of Wessex, has been hailed a 'rising star' who's carved out her own path in the years since.
+In doing so, she's proven herself to be a fantastic asset to The Firm.

-It comes as the Queen forms a 'New Firm' of eight senior royals, which includes, Prince William, Kate Middleton, Prince Charles, the Duchess of Cornwall, Prince Edward, the Countess of Wessex, Princess Anne and the Queen.
+It comes after the Queen formed a 'New Firm' of eight senior royals, which includes, Prince William, Kate Middleton, Prince Charles, the Duchess of Cornwall, Prince Edward, the Countess of Wessex, Princess Anne, and the Queen.

-The mother of two, to daughter Lady Louise, 17, and son James Viscount Severn, 13, has been quietly volunteering throughout the Coronavirus pandemic but her volunteering could be set to take centre stage in coming months.
+The mother of two, to daughter Lady Louise and son James Viscount Severn, volunteered throughout the Coronavirus pandemic, which greatly endeared her to royal fans.

 A photo posted by on

-He admitted that he thinks Sophie has a bigger profile than that of her husband Edward, with whom she lives with at their family home at Bagshot Park.
+Phil admitted that he thinks Sophie has a bigger profile than that of her husband Edward, with whom she lives at their family home at Bagshot Park.

-Sophie has been at the forefront of the Royal Family's response to the global crisis, but doing her work in a quiet way, out of the spotlight.
+Sophie was at the forefront of the Royal Family's response to the global COVID-19 crisis, but doing her work in a quiet way, out of the spotlight.

 Joe Little, managing editor of Majesty declared the Countess a 'royal key worker,' and added, "She is making a difference in a very understated, very "Sophie" way."